 External PS4 SSD highlights

-The Samsung T5 is the best PS4 SSD because it prioritizes quality in performance and reliability.
+The Samsung T5 was recently our top PS4 SSD because it prioritizes quality in performance and reliability.
 This is highlighted by its read and write speeds: up to 540mb/s.
 The Samsung is also very compact, durable and sleek looking.
 Its durability (combined with a case) making it ideal for carrying around if you're on the go between where you game - plus it's much smaller than you think, at about the same size as a small smartphone.
 The T5 offers incredible performance for a PS4 SSD, but it does hold its price quite well so it will always cause a little concern.
 However, having one of the best PS4 SSDs is about prioritizing speed and performance so and you'll get that in bag fulls with the T5 so it's very worthy of its placing in this list.
-If it ever goes down in price during sales, though, its as close to a no-brainer as it gets for a PS4 companion accessory.
+If it ever goes down in price during sales, though, and after the WD_Black P50, its as close to a no-brainer as it gets for a PS4 companion accessory.

 If you're looking at getting the best-protected SSD to keep that drive extra safe - and why wouldn't you as it costs a little bit more - then the SanDisk Extreme Portable is the one for you.
 This will be able to withstand any sorts of accidents and is the perfect contender for those of us who are accident-prone, or who prefer to make extra sure about the protection our devices have.
 As well as being properly rugged, it's water and dust-resistant (to the IP-55 standard) and has a shock-resistant core for extra durability.
 It performs excellently too: its read speeds can challenge the Samsung T5's.
 And it is really compact, with a fit-it-in-your-pocket size.
 The safety and durability comes at a premium though and adds a bit more onto the price of the drive but it's definitely worth it when all things are considered.
 The protection and durability on this PS4 SSD are excellent.
 And if you want some extra reassurance you could even go for the Extreme Pro variant - but be prepared to see the cost rise significantly.